Install Blogima for Ghost in Chrome and Firefox

 On the Web extension page, click the Install button.
 Once installed, pin it for easy access and open the extension pop-up.

-When you open Blogima for the first time, you'll see a step-by-step wizard.
-The wizard asks for the minimum information Blogima needs to connect to your Ghost site and validate it.
+When you open Blogima for the first time.
+The page asks for the minimum information Blogima needs to connect to your Ghost site and validate it.

 Enter the domain readers use to reach your blog.